Humberston Fitties: Geography and biodiversity

 In the 17th century the area was "well wooded".
 The coastline was created by enclosing Anthony's Bank (now Marine Walk car park) in 1795.
 Within 40 years sand dunes had formed, which would eventually become the site for the first bungalows on the Fitties.

 In 1986 the lagoon, comprising one main lagoon and four saltmarsh pools, was considered the most important lagoon in South Humberside.
 It is the most northerly site in England for the sand shrimp Gammarus insensibilis.
 The lagoon is managed by the Royal Society for the Protection of Birds and has been described as "the third most important saline lagoon in Britain".

 In 1988, the Fitties' flats and marshes were designated a Site of Special Scientific Interest on account of their "wealth of rare birds" including "sanderling, knot, grey plover, ringed plover, dunlin, curlew, redshank, turnstone and shelduck."

 Modern history

 1900 to 1914

 In 1900, the area that was to become the Fitties was used by Victorians for the popular new pastime of camping.
 In 1901, the Parliamentary Committee of the Cleethorpes Urban Council discussed turning part of the land into a 'recreational facility', potentially as an extension of the golf links.
 The land's owner at the time, Earl Carrington, was in favour of the proposal.
 A new golf course opened in 1908, with Earl Carrington leasing the land to Grimsby and Cleethorpes Golf Club for 99 years.
-By 1910, "The Camping Club" and the "Grimsby Rifle Club" was also renting land from the Earl.
+By 1910, "The Camping Club" and the "Grimsby Rifle Club" were also renting land from the earl.